very-good-science/data-ethics-club/site/write_ups/DataEthicsChecklistAuthorResponse.md

 (e.g., requiring an ethical review of any ML/AI model put into production) and working more on the fiduciary idea.
 While you rightly point out that fiduciary responsibilities are often about money, they are in fact also about legal (and medical!) responsibilities.
 I prefer the definition I found [here](https://dictionary.law.com/Default.aspx?selected=744):

-  **fiduciary, n.**
+>  **fiduciary, n.**
-  from the Latin fiducia, meaning &quot;trust,&quot; an entity (person, company, etc.) who has the power and obligation to act for another under circumstances which require total trust, good faith, and honesty.
+>  from the Latin fiducia, meaning &quot;trust,&quot; an entity (person, company, etc.) who has the power and obligation to act for another under circumstances which require total trust, good faith, and honesty.

 We are currently working towards establishing top-down policies and requirements for putting models into production, and I imagine we will be able to instill at least some ethical principles in those directives.
 And I will keep hammering on the fiduciary concept as defined above, because I think it makes a great deal of sense in the medical data context.
 After all, we are granted access to databases of incredibly sensitive information on the strong assumption that we will use it to support patient care.
 Making that assumption explicit I think will be an important next step, alongside formal policies.

 On the applied-academic side, we (specifically Seattle Children’s Bioethics Center) are hosting a conference this summer called *Thinking Big, Responding Ethically: Big Data and AI in Pediatrics.* Agenda and details are forthcoming, and will be available at the [webpage](https://www.seattlechildrens.org/research/centers-programs/bioethics/events/pediatric-bioethics-conference/)

-Thanks so much for your consideration and critique of our paper, it is so appreciated and welcome—we need much more of your work to move forward in this field!
+Thanks so much for your consideration and critique of our paper, it is so appreciated and welcome — we need much more of your work to move forward in this field!

+---

 *Thank you Dwight for this really insightful look behind the curtain of this paper!
 Intrigued?
-Us too – you can read more about Dwight’s work [here](https://www.linkedin.com/in/dwight-barry) and can see him speak at the [Pediatrics Bioethics Conference in July](https://www.seattlechildrens.org/research/centers-programs/bioethics/events/pediatric-bioethics-conference/).
+Us too – you can read more about Dwight’s work [here](https://www.linkedin.com/in/dwight-barry) and can see him speak at the [Pediatrics Bioethics Conference in July](https://www.seattlechildrens.org/research/centers-programs/bioethics/events/pediatric-bioethics-conference/).*

-This blog has been a first for us in getting to hear an author’s response to a discussion we’ve had on their work, and we’d love to continue this in the future!
+*This blog has been a first for us in getting to hear an author’s response to a discussion we’ve had on their work, and we’d love to continue this in the future!
 If we’ve discussed one of your articles and you’d like to take part in a Q&A or present a response, please do get in touch with us by emailing us: grp-ethicaldatascience@groups.bristol.ac.uk.
 You can also put forward material to be considered for our reading list [here](https://dataethicsclub.com/reading-list-suggestions.html).*